You are here

 - Scholarship availability

-You must complete the Refund Appeal form and submit it to the Associate Director of Study Abroad within one month of the cancellation date.
+You must complete the Refund Appeal form and submit it to firstname.lastname@example.org within one month of the cancellation date.
 All Refund Appeal forms must be submitted by email.
 Only appeals received at the email@example.com email will be considered.
 The UMD Study Abroad Cancellation Appeals Committee reviews each case individually and makes every effort to be fair and equitable in determining the amount of non-recoverable costs.
-You will be notified of the decision via email after the committee meeting.
+You will be notified of the decision via email after the committee determination.
 Refund appeals will not be considered more than one semester following the program dates.